c-neto/carlosneto.dev/_sources/blog/2023/2023-11-02-logstash-modular-pipelines.md.txt

 ## The Solution: Modularize the Pipeline

-A good way to solve the problems mentioned before is: __modularize the Logstash statements to load them in dedicated Application log pipelines based on needs__.
+A good way to solve the problem mentioned before is __modularize the Logstash main statements to load them in dedicated pipelines based on their needs__.

-For this, it is necessary to create `input`, `filter`, and `output` in separate files, and to create dedicated pipelines by Application, and configure them using blob [
+For this, it is necessary to create separate files with only one statements definition (_input_, _filter_, and _output_), create dedicated pipelines for each Application, and configure them using [
 Glob Pattern Support](https://www.elastic.co/guide/en/logstash/current/glob-support.html) and [Environment Variable](https://www.elastic.co/guide/en/logstash/current/environment-variables.html) notation.

-The following topic will explain with more details about how to do it.
+The following sub topic will explain with more details about how to do it.

 ## Configuration Example